InvoxiPlayGames/mc-queueproxy/README.md

 - **queueWorldTime** - The time of day to set the queue world to, to slightly adjust the colour the user sees. e.g. `13000`
 - **motds** - An array of text objects / arrays of text objects to use for the message of the day.
 See config-example.json for examples.
 - **knownMotds** - An array of text objects / arrays of text objects to use for the message of the day for players the server has seen before.
 If empty (`[]`), the same motds will be used for all users.
+- **preferredKnownMotd** - Index (starting from 0) of a known MOTD to be preferred to be sent during gameplay.
 - **legacyMotdMessage** - A string for a message of the day to be shown to clients running versions below 1.7. e.g. `"A Minecraft Proxy Server"`
 - **showPlayerCount** - Enables showing the player count of the server in the message of the day request. e.g. `false`
 - **showPlayers** - Enables showing the players currently connected to the server in the server list MOTD.
 This is a potential privacy risk. e.g. `false`